thuguerre/WebSiteQuickAddingForTodoist/DEPLOYMENT.md

 ### On Google Cloud Platform TEST Environment

-First be sure your `gcloud` SDK aims to the TEST Environment:
+First be sure your Cloud SDK aims to the TEST Environment:
 > gcloud config get-value project

 If the result is not `websitequickadding4todoisttest`, you can set it with: